 After college, and my part-time jobs, I found very little time to make jewelry, although I still designed most of my own clothing.
 I’m a petite and back then no company made petite sizes.
 So I sewed, and sewed, and sewed!
 Still with limited funds, my accessories were restricted to what I could find interesting in antique store and vintage shops or from the family jewelry boxes.
-Being the only child, I had my pick of many fine things, great rose gold watches, Art Deco and Art Nouveau earrings and necklaces, Egyptian Revival brooches, Mid-Century Modernist bracelets… I adore all things old: china, linen, clothing, black & white photos, cars…and jewelry!
+Being the only child, I had my pick of many fine things, great rose gold watches, Art Deco and Art Nouveau earrings and necklaces, Egyptian Revival brooches, Mid-Century Modernist bracelets… I adore all things old: china, crystal, linens, clothing, black & white photos, cars…and jewelry!

 In 1993, after a long successful career as a Public Relations/Marketing and Special Events Director for Playboy Enterprises, Inc., I decided it was time to take the entrepreneurial leap and opened my own PR Agency, but I still yearned for something more creative.
 My philosophical mandate has long been: “Do what you love and explore what you are passionate about.”
 But it wasn’t until 2006 that my enthusiasm for artisan crafts and jewelry design once again become my passion and my full time career.